top of page

 Nut width: 45mm

-Complete with Hiscox hard case.
+Complete with Hiscox Pro II case.

-Arbour 13-Fret
+Arbour

-This Arbour has a 13 fret body join so that while the bridge can be close to the widest part of the lower bout there is still good access to the upper frets.
+This Arbour has a 13-fret body join so that while the bridge can be close to the widest part of the lower bout there is still good access to the upper frets.
 It also features a Manzer wedge across the body which allows a deeper body than normal but with the usual slim side depth on the bass side where it tucks under the player's right arm.

 Lower bout width: 380mm